 Change the fifth to eighth paragraphs as follows:

 The BTM Status Code field contains the status code in response to a BSS Transition Management Request frame as defined in Table 9-511 (BTM status code definitions).
-If the STA or non-AP MLD will transition to another BSS or the non-AP MLD will transition to another AP MLD, then the status code is 0 (i.e., Accept).
-If the STA or non-AP MLD intends to retain the association with the current BSS or AP MLD, the status code is one of the “Reject” status codes.
+If the STA or non-AP MLD will transition to another BSS or the non-AP MLD will transition to another AP MLD, then the status code is (#17768)set to 0 (i.e., Accept).
+If the STA or non-AP MLD intends to retain the association with the current BSS or AP MLD, the status code is (#17768)set to one of the “Reject” status codes.

 NOTE—For a non-AP MLD, it can transition from the current AP MLD to either another AP MLD or another AP that is not affiliated with an AP MLD.

 The BSS Termination Delay field is the number of minutes that the responding STA or non-AP MLD requests the BSS or AP MLD to delay termination.
-This field is reserved if the Status code field value is not set to 5.
+This field is reserved if the Status code field value is not (#17768)equal to 5.

-The Target BSSID field is the BSSID of the BSS that the non-AP STA or non-AP MLD transitions to or the MLD MAC address of the AP MLD that the non-AP MLD transitions to.
+(#17769)The Target BSSID field is the BSSID of the BSS to which the non-AP STA or non-AP MLD transitions or the MLD MAC address of the AP MLD to which the non-AP MLD transitions.
 This field is present if the Status code subfield contains 0, and not present otherwise.

 The BSS Transition Candidate List Entries field contains zero or more Neighbor Report elements described in 9.4.2.36 (Neighbor Report element).
 The Neighbor Report elements are collected by the STA or non-AP MLD as part of its scanning procedures and provided to the AP or AP MLD as described in 11.21.7.4 (BSS transition management response) and 35.3.23 (BSS transition management for MLDs).
-The length of the BSS Transition Candidate List Entries field in a BSS Transition Management Response frame is limited by the maximum MMPDU size (see 9.3.3.1 (Format of (PV0) Management frames)
+The length of the BSS Transition Candidate List Entries field in a BSS Transition Management Response frame is limited by the maximum MMPDU size (see 9.3.3.1 (Format of (PV0) Management frames)).(#17910)